 As a painter, her work has been featured in museums and galleries in California, Texas, and Oregon.
 She is currently represented by the J Pepin Art Gallery in Portland, Oregon.

 Meghan is a Certified Peer Specialist and Peer Wellness Specialist, and Certified Psychiatric Rehabilitation Practitioner who has designed and implemented peer wellness services in Oregon.
 She is a frequent presenter and keynote speaker across the United States.

 Meghan’s passion for her work comes from having been hospitalized over one hundred times and finding the ability to recover and thrive despite a psychiatric diagnosis.

-Sandra Wilborn, MS – Senior Director of Equity, Diversity & Inclusion, Cascadia Behavioral Healthcare, Inc.
+Sandra Wilborn, MS – Chief Equity, Diversity & Inclusion Officer, Cascadia Behavioral Healthcare, Inc.